wiencke/DAcomp/README.md

 # DAcomp

 This repository includes code for simulating DA transmission.
-See the corresponding manuscript 'Dopamine release, diffusion and uptake: A computational model for synaptic and volume transmission' for more information.
+In particular we describe here how to create the plots from our corresponding manuscript 'Dopamine release, diffusion and uptake: A computational model for synaptic and volume transmission'.
+See [this Link](https://github.com/wiencke/DAcomp) for more information.

 ## Set Parameters